tederickson/graphql-qbe/README.md

 The exciting part is there is no need for a Controller, Service or Data Mappers.
 Plus the three repositories are empty!

-GraphQL uses the GraphQlRepository annotation and QueryByExampleExecutor interface instead of a long list declared methods.
+GraphQL uses the GraphQlRepository annotation and QueryByExampleExecutor interface instead of a long list of declared methods.

 Check out Dan's code and documentation